Arthritis affects over ten million people in the UK.

 Ginger appears to be especially beneficial at reducing pain.

-Ginger is great in both sweet and savoury dishes, or fresh ginger makes excellent ginger tea.
+Ginger is great in both sweet and savoury dishes and fresh ginger makes excellent ginger tea.

-Vibrant yellow turmeric is most often used in powdered form but it’s actually derived from a root which looks a bit similar to ginger.
+Vibrant yellow turmeric is most often used in powdered form but it’s actually derived from a root which looks similar to ginger.

 In one trial it was as effective as an NSAID drug, again with no side effects (4).

-Curcumin by itself isn’t terribly well absorbed and the body quickly excretes it.
+Curcumin by itself isn’t particularly well absorbed and the body quickly excretes it.

 A substance in black pepper called piperine increases the bioavailability of curcumin, so it’s best to combine turmeric with black pepper.

 Curcumin plus piperine have also been found to be effective in reducing pain in osteoarthritis, as well as improving the physical function of the joint.